 Expansion Joint End Connections:

-Three types of end connections (Fig. 4) are available in a piping expansion joint to attach it with a piping system.
+Three types of end connections (Fig. 4) are available in a piping expansion joint to attach it to a piping system.
 They are

 - Flanged End including Special flanges, slip-on, or angle flanges.

-- Vanstone Ends are a type of modified flanged ends which adds flexibility and resolve the bolt-hole misalignment.
+- Vanstone Ends are a type of modified flanged ends that adds flexibility and resolves bolt-hole misalignment.

 - Welded ends: Any pipe or duct can be directly welded to such bellows.